mlcs/mlcs.github.io/people/goswami.md

 ## Research Interests
-I try to address relevant methodological questions in paleoclimate and climate data analysis with tools and techniques from classical statistics, machine learning, nonlinear time series analysis, and complex networks.
+I address relevant methodological questions in paleoclimate and climate data analysis with tools and techniques from classical statistics, machine learning, nonlinear time series analysis, and complex networks.
 The data are diverse and heterogeneous, arising from